NeonArray/aaronarney.dev/src/posts/azure-devops-pipeline-shopify.md

     ]
 ---

-At Leap, we utlize Microsoft's Team Foundation for all of our version control efforts.
-Included in this platform is Azure DevOps, a service that allows users to set up continous improvement, continous delivery, and continous deployment, for repositories.
+At Leap, we utilize Microsoft's Team Foundation for all of our version control efforts.
+Included in this platform is Azure DevOps, a service that allows users to set up continuous improvement, continuous delivery, and continuous deployment, for repositories.

 A client of ours, [Kern's Kitchen](https://derbypie.com), is a Shopify hosted website that requires deployments from the command line in order to update theme code.
 I decided to set up an Azure Pipeline to automate this deployment, but ran into an issue.
 Shopify developed a node package called Slate that allows a dev to generate, develop, and deploy themes.
 This package also includes a very annoying "feature" that stopped my automated deployments dead in their tracks.